 Placket: An opening in the upper part of trousers, skirts, or sleeves.
 These allow the garments to open up to make room for the garment to be slipped on easily.

-Pleat: A fold formed by doubling over the fabric and stitching it to itself and secured in place.
+Pleat: A fold formed by folding over the fabric and stitching it to itself to secured the fold in place.
 Used in garments to fit narrower parts, or in drapes for texture.

-Pocket: A rectangle of fabric inserted into a garment accessible from the finished outside edge of the garment to hold small items.
+Pocket: A rectangle (or other shape) of fabric inserted into a garment accessible from the finished outside edge of the garment to hold small items.

-Pre-Wash: After a fabric is purchased, it should be pre-washed if it is to be made into a garment or project that will be machine washed and dried.
-This way the fabric will be pre-shrunk, and the garment won’t shrink after it has been made up.
-Typical pre-wash is washed in cold water on gentle, and tumble dried on low.
-Then the finished garment can be treated this same way.
+Pre-Wash: After a fabric is purchased, it can be pre-washed.
+This is an important step if it is going to be made into a garment or project that will be machine washed and dried.
+This way the fabric will be pre-shrunk before constructing the garment.
+Typically, pre-washing of the fabric is done in the same manner that the garments is going to be washed when completed.

-Right Side: The “front” side of the fabric; usually the distinctly printed side of the fabric.
+Right Side: The “front” side of the fabric; usually the printed side of the fabric.

 Ruche: A pleated or gathered strip of fabric used to embellish a garment or project.

-Scrim: A term used in batting where a thin layer of polyester is added to the cotton to be needle punched into, this gives stability to your batting so it won’t break apart within your quilt, Scrim adds poly to your batting so it will no longer be 100% cotton.
+Scrim: A term used in batting where a thin layer of polyester is added to the cotton to be needle punched into, this gives stability to your batting so it won’t break apart within your quilt.
+Scrim can also add polyester to your batting so it will no longer be 100% cotton.

 Seam: The line where two pieces of fabric are joined together by sewing them with thread.

 Seam Allowance: The small space of fabric between the raw edge and where the seam is sewn.
-Common seam allowances range from ¼ inch to as much as several inches.
+Common seam allowances range from ¼ inch to 5/8 inch.
 Woven fabric can fray, so the seam needs to be sewn away from the raw edge for security.

 Seam Ripper: A tool used for picking or ripping out sewing stitches.

-Serging: A method of looped threads over the raw edge of the fabric to finish the edge to prevent fraying.
+Serging: A method of looping threads over the raw edge of the fabric to finish the edge to prevent fraying.

 Shirring: Several gathered seams in a row next to each other.
 This can easily be achieved by using elastic thread.

-Smocking: A technique in which pleats are gathered and folded in a checkerboard formation to make a texture.
+Smocking: A technique in which pleats are gathered and folded in a variety of formations to make texture.

-Stay Stitch: Pre-sewing along the edge of a curve to help prevent the stretching along the “bias” when assembling a garment together.
+Stay Stitch: Pre-sewing along the edge of a curve to help prevent the fabric from stretching along the “bias” when assembling a garment.
 Often used on the curves of sleeves for stability during garment construction.